 The experience of building a server from scratch or setting up a SAN is very helpful when performing risky upgrades.
 An experienced engineer knows what tasks are potentially impacting and which ones can be done casually.
 They can help you schedule maintenance, gather all materials together, back up configuration files, and make a step by step plan.

 Kieri Solutions specializes in these scary upgrade tasks.
 We understand the architecture of SANs and servers to reduce unexpected problems.
-We are also very careful, and will perform the extra steps necessary to reduce risk to a minimum.
+Our staff are very careful, and will perform the extra steps necessary to reduce risk to a minimum.
 We are also happy to train your IT staff how to perform routine maintenance so that your next updates can be performed in-house.

 What strikes fear into an IT professional’s heart?